spcl/MBTI-in-Thoughts/README.md

 This is the official implementation of [Psychologically Enhanced AI Agents](https://arxiv.org/abs/2509.04343).

-MBTI-in-Thoughts is a framework for enhancing the effectiveness of Large Language Model (LLM) agents through psychologically grounded personality conditioning.
+MBTI-in-Thoughts (MiT) is a framework for enhancing the effectiveness of Large Language Model (LLM) agents through psychologically grounded personality conditioning.
 Drawing on the Myers–Briggs Type Indicator (MBTI), our method primes agents with distinct personality archetypes via prompt engineering, enabling control over behavior along two foundational axes of human psychology, cognition and affect.
 Our framework supports experimenting with structured multi-agent communication protocols.
 To ensure trait persistence, we integrate the official 16Personalities test for automated verification.